Jamaica, Queens: History

 According to real-estate listing service StreetEasy, Jamaica's real-estate prices are rising the fastest out of all localities in New York City.
 The community's median home prices rose 39% in 2015.
 The median sales price for a small row house in 2015 was $330,000, and the median asking rent for a three-bedroom house in 2015 was $1,750.
-Sutphin Boulevard has been described as "the next tourist hot spot."
+Sutphin Boulevard has been described as "the next tourist hot spot".
 Jamaica's proximity to the JFK AirTrain has stimulated the development of several hotels.
 The 165th Street Mall Improvement Association is a NYC BID Association that focuses on these specific developed stores in Jamaica, Queens.

 Notable businesses

-Aviation

 The Federal Aviation Administration Eastern Region has its offices at Rockaway Boulevard in South Jamaica, near JFK Airport.
 Several businesses are at the nearby John F. Kennedy International Airport.
 North American Airlines has its headquarters on the property of JFK.
-In addition, Nippon Cargo Airlines maintains its New York City offices there.
+Nippon Cargo Airlines maintains its New York City offices there.

-When Tower Air existed, its headquarters were at the airport.
-When Metro International Airways existed, its headquarters were at the airport.

-Social Security

 The Northeastern Program Service Center (NEPSC) is located in the Joseph P. Addabbo Federal Building at Parsons Boulevard and Jamaica Avenue.
-The NEPSC serves approximately 8.6 million retirement, survivor, and disability insurance (RSDI) beneficiaries, whose Social Security numbers begin with 001 through 134, 729, and 805 through 808.
+The NEPSC serves approximately 8.6 million retirement, survivor, and disability insurance beneficiaries, whose Social Security numbers (SSN) begin with 001 through 134, 729, and 805 through 808.
 The NEPSC also processes disability claims for beneficiaries age 54 and over for the same SSN series.
-Constructed in 1989, the 932,000 ft2 federal building is a 12-story masonry and steel office structure that was built for the agency and was given $8.5 million 2017 dollars to consolidate operations of SS to the lower 2 floors and bring other Federal leaseholders from other parts of Queens to occupy the upper floors.
+Constructed in 1989, the 932,000 ft2 federal building is a 12-story masonry and steel office structure that was built for the agency and was given $8.5 million 2017 dollars to consolidate operations to the lower 2 floors and bring other federal leaseholders from other parts of Queens to occupy the upper floors.
 The funds approved were part of budget cuts proposed during the Obama administration.

-Other businesses

-Grupo TACA operates a Jamaica-area TACA Satellite at 149–16 Jamaica Avenue.